 INGREDIENTE Domino in sanctam civitatem, Hebræorum pueri, resurrectionem vitæ pronuntiantes.
 Cum ramis palmarum: Hosanna, clamabant, in excelsis.
-Un cum audisset populus, quod Iesus veniret Ierosolymam, exierunt obviam ei.
+Unque audisset populus, quod Iesus veniret Ierosolymam, exierunt obviam ei.
 Cum ramis palmarum: Hosanna, clamabant, in excelsis.

-As the Lord entered the holy city, the children of the Hebrews proclaimed the resurrection of life.
+R. As the Lord entered the holy city, the children of the Hebrews proclaimed the resurrection of life.
 Waving their branches of palm, they cried: Hosanna in the Highest.
-When the people heard that Jesus was coming to Jerusalem, they went out to meet him.
+Y. And when the people heard that Jesus was coming to Jerusalem, they went out to meet him.
 Waving their branches of palm, they cried: Hosanna in the Highest.

-George Malcolm (1917-1997)
+George Malcolm CBE, KSG (1917-1997)

-Please follow the Procession up the central aisle of the Cathedral.
+Please follow the Procession up the Nave of the Cathedral.